gowtham66866/EVA4/Session 8/README.md

 | ResNet18 - ElastiNet | 82.60 | 81.31 | 20 | Objective is not achieved, but seems like a good model, more epochs could meet the criterion |

 ## Result Visualizations

+The following image gives an idea of which model seems to achieve the best Validation Accuracy.

 ### Validation Accuracy
 ![Validation Accuracy](./images/Test_Accuracy.png)